Crested Butte Film Festival Fact Sheet

 The film’s major annual award, ACTNow, promotes social change through documentaries linked to nonprofit organizations and specific calls-to-action.
 Other awards include Best Feature: Narrative and Documentary, Best Short: Narrative and Documentary, and Audience Choice

-2016 venues include Center for the Arts, The Majestic Theater, and Mountaineer Media Theater at The Mallardi Cabaret (CB Mountain Theatre)
+Venues include Center for the Arts, The Majestic Theatre, and The Mallardi Cabaret

 Notable films include The Tribe; Downloading Nancy; Bidder 70; Blood Brother; Kumiko, the Treasure Hunter; Almost Holy; About Alex; and Unbranded.
 Notable filmmakers include Ed Zwick (Glory; Last Samurai), Alex Cox (Repo Man; Sid and Nancy), Courtney Marsh (2016 Academy Award nominee for Best Documentary Short), Alexandra Bombach (Emmy award winner), and David Zellner (Baghead; Kumiko, the Treasure Hunter)